A History of Religion in 5½ Objects: Bringing the Spiritual to Its Senses (Boston: Beacon Press, 2014)

-Key Terms in Material Religion, edited (London: Bloomsbury, 2015)
+Key Terms in Material Religion (London: Bloomsbury, 2015)

 "These key terms gel together as a fresh guideline for how-to-do cultural analysis at a time when many are floundering by lack of leading thoughts, yet rightly resistant to old dogmas.
 The essays are succinct but substantial; the topics relevant; the authors the best around.”

 –Mieke Bal, Founding Director of the Amsterdam School for Cultural Analysis (ASCA), University of Amsterdam, The Netherlands